First Principles

 Can personalized / precision / individual medicine be applied to psychiatric conditions?

 Based on genetics or blood biomarkers?
 Probably not.
 Maybe there’s some slight association between the concentration of a few cytokines in the blood and the severity of PTSD, or differentiating one “type” of depression from another.
-But you will need enormous investment just to establish this, and in the end it’s not going to be a strong or specific enough signal to actually make a difference.
+But you will need enormous investment just to establish this, and in the end it’s just not going to be a strong or specific enough signal to actually make a difference.

 Based on brain-imaging imaging data?
 Maybe.
-If you used fMRI or EEG to record people’s brain activity (at rest, and/or while performing various tasks…), once you had collected enough data - there’s a good likelihood that modern machine learning methods could be leveraged to come up with shockingly good predictions for “what type of anxiety disorder is this and how can it be treated.
+If you used fMRI or EEG to record people’s brain activity (at rest, and/or while performing various tasks), once you had collected enough data - there’s a good likelihood that modern machine learning methods could be leveraged to come up with shockingly good predictions for “what type of anxiety disorder is this and how can it be treated?"

 So should we try to do this?